bjn82/pkmn_showdown_gen3_ref/README.md

 * To view the attributes, strengths, and weaknesses of dualtype pokemon, run ```python3 dualtype.py type1 type2``` where *type1* is the primary type and *type2* is the secondary type.
 * To look up what an ability does, run ```python3 ability.py ability``` where *ability* is the ability in question.

+The **types** are dictionaries stored as pickles in the *types* folder.
+Likewise, the **abilities** are stored in the *abilities* folder are in the format of pickled dictionaries.

+If for some reason, a type or ability is missing, try re-running either `abilities.py` or `types.py`.
+Those have the code to create the dictionaries and pickle them.
+If you would like to expand this code to work for future generations, those two pieces of code are the ones to modify.

 Requirements:
 * Python 3
   + pickle
+  + argparser

 ---